yereverluvinunclebert/Panzer-Kill-gauge-VB6/readme.md

 # Panzer-Kill-gauge-VB6

- A FOSS Earth VB6 Widget for Reactos, XP, Win7, 8 and 10+.
+A FOSS Kill Gauge VB6 Widget for Reactos, XP, Win7, 8 and 10+.

-The Panzer Earth VB6 gauge is a simple utility displaying a rotating earth in a dieselpunk fashion on your desktop.
+The Panzer Kill Gauge VB6 gauge is a simple utility displaying a process kill Gauge in a dieselpunk fashion on your desktop.
 It can be resized and placed anywhere on your desktop.
 It uses minimal resources and helps give your desktop a dieselpunk make-over.